rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 lxc launch images:rockylinux/8 mkdocs
 ```

-The container needs to be a proxy .
+The container needs to be a proxy.
 By default, when `mkdocs serve` starts, it runs on 127.0.0.1:8000.
 That is fine when it is on your local workstation without a container.
 However, when it is in an LXD **container** on your local workstation, you need to set up the container with a proxy port.
 Do this with:

 ```
 lxc config device add mkdocs mkdocsport proxy listen=tcp:0.0.0.0:8000 connect=tcp:127.0.0.1:8000